 Each case is unique; some require looking at servers and subpoenaing information from third parties, whereas more standard cases involving the resale of credit cards or personal information like social security numbers will require an examination of the database, identification of IP addresses, and a review of any communications which express intent.
 I am Russian, and so are a lot of my clients.
 Because of this, many of the cybercrimes I deal with are committed overseas.
 The government tends to connect the dots in various ways, primarily by identifying the IP address.
 All of this information is crucial in a cybercrime case.

 If My Computer Was Wiped Clean Before My Arrest, Will I Be Charged with Evidence Tampering?

-For more information on Forensic Evidence in NY Cybercrime Cases, an initial consultation is your next best step.
+For more information on Forensic Evidence Cybercrime Cases, an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (718) 989-2908 today.